Remote-Stream/psyber/README.md

 - Custom background via `bg(<url>)` command - check `backgrounds` tutorial in app
 - Sequence gifs via `bg.seq([image_array], [duration_array], random=true)`
 - Record your audio (system+mic) and video performance to .mp4 via `startSession()` and `stopSession()`
+- Autosave - in case of a crash it stores your code accross sessions.
+Default interval is set to 5 minutes.
+It can be turned off or customized.
 - Works offline
 - [Soon] Live performing with friends: P2P realtime collaboration with shared editor and chat over secure sockets